canndrew/netsim/docs/07_packet_loss.md

 [server] received: packet nr.
 10
 ```

-You are probably considering what happened, because all 10 packets arrived.
+You might be wondering what happened, given that all 10 packets arrived.
+In
-Well, client node instantly sends 10 packets which don't fall into packet loss
+this case, the client node instantly sent 10 packets which didn't fall into a
+packet loss interval.
+If we run this test several more times we're likely to
+have a run where none of the sent packets arrived instead.
+If we want to see
-interval.
-We need to pace our packets.
-This time we will send a packet every
+individual packet loss, we need to pace our packets.
+This time we will send a
-500ms simulating a more realistic constant packet flow:
+packet every 500ms simulating a more realistic constant packet flow:

 ```rust
 use std::thread::sleep;